Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Spires of Ravenloft.md

 The two statues are iron golems.
 Each horse and rider is considered one creature, and they are inseparable.
 The golems will not leave the room under any circum­ stances, and they attack only under specific conditions (see the "Development" section that follows).

 The hourglass has AC 12, 20 hit points, immunity to poison and psychic damage, and vulnerability to thunder damage.
 If the·hourglass is-reduced to O hif points, its glass shatt!!fS, ·causing the sand within it to fall to the floor.
+The magic writing on the base of the hourglass reads as follows:

+Cast a stone into the fire:
+Violet leads to the mountain spire
+Orange to the castle\s